libhal-google/libhal/README.md

 ## Library file structure

-libembeddedhal attempts to keep the organization of source code simple and consistent in order to make including libraries easy to remember.
+libembeddedhal attempts to keep the organization of source code simple, consistent in order to make including libraries easy to remember.

-The file organization follows these rules:
+Some attributes of the file structure:

 1. Only 2 layers deep, excluding the `internal/` directory.
 2. Non-hardware related utilities are placed at the root of the directory.